 Chinese companies make up the largest component of this ETF at around 27%, with India, Taiwan, South Korea and Brazil rounding out the top five.
 There are still plenty of major brand names to be found in this fund.

-Samsung, Alibaba, Tencent, Infosys and The Saudi National Bank are just some of the multi-billion dollar companies that can be found in the list of top holdings.
+Samsung, Alibaba, Tencent, Infosys, and The Saudi National Bank are just some of the multi-billion dollar companies that can be found on the list of top holdings.

 EIMI tracks the MSCI Emerging Markets Index and offers exposure to a wide range of growth economies for a surprisingly low ongoing management fee of 0.18%.